top of page

 2019 | Our Hayes Our Heritage Project, Hillingdon Council, London

-2026 Shortlisted for Sari Forest, FACT Liverpool Digital Crip Camp at Studio/Lab
+2026 Shortlisted, FACT Liverpool Digital Crip Camp at Studio/Lab

 2025 | John Moores Painting Prize, Stage 2 selection (from over 3,000 entries)